Alan Rickman once said "I do not play villains... I play very interesting people."

 Ditto for Jo-Ann Fabrics stores.

 The use (and sometimes, abuse) of the word IP (Intellectual Property) has become quite a problem recently as a replacement for Franchise.
 While IP is acceptable in legal environments, outside those places it sounds pretentious and sometimes outright insulting for people who doesn't know too much about legal jargon, preferring to use the word Franchise instead, including here in TV Tropes.
-This is even parodied in Kotaku when someone decided to make fun of this and creating a browser extension that replaces all the instances of IP with the backronym of Inmense Penis.
+This is even parodied in Kotaku when someone decided to make fun of this and creating a browser extension that replaces all the instances of IP with the backronym of Inmense Penis, in the style of the infamous cloud-to-butt plugin.

 This happens a lot when it comes to referring to military hardware and organizations, due to various requirements, restrictions, or even just circumstances and traditions.
 The Royal Navy originally described the Invincible class aircraft carriers as "Through-Deck Cruisers", partly due to political fallout from the recent cancellation of a more ambitious class of fleet carriers.
 This is an old ruse; the US Navy designation for aircraft carrier, CV, derives from the term "Cruiser, aViation" (CA having been taken already by "Cruiser, Armored").
 In the latter case it was an attempt to squeak these vessels by the terms of the Washington Naval Treaty, which set strict limits on battleships but somewhat less strict ones on cruisers.